franklinchou/learnings/mongo/README.md

 # Mongo

-## Finding dates in string format "yyy-mm-dd"
+## Finding dates in string format "yyyy-mm-dd"

 Find all the items in `collection` where the date field is greater than or equal to 2018-11-26: